Robust Polarization Gradient Cooling of Trapped Ions: Technique for improving PGC efficiency

 \section{Technique for improving PGC efficiency}

 An external-cavity diode laser is used for PGC in this work.
 In this case, resonant scattering events due to the amplified spontaneous emission (ASE) of the laser diode represent an additional heating source.
 The final temperature after PGC would be limited by this effect, especially if the frequency detuning is increased in order to approach the theoretical temperature limit~\cite{Dalibard1989,Joshi2020}.
 For large detunings, the lower cooling rate will be surpassed by the heating rate of the ASE background.
-To investigate this regime, we use a Fabry-P\'{e}rot cavity to purify the laser spectrum.
+To investigate this regime, we build a Fabry-P\'{e}rot cavity to purify the laser spectrum.
 Two mirrors with reflectivity of $ 99(1)\,\% $ are spaced by $8\,$cm to form an optical resonator with a free spectral range (FSR) of $1.87\,$GHz and a finesse of about $\mathcal{F}=310$.
+The measured extinction of ASE is in good agreement with the expected value of $(1-R)^2\approx10^{-4}$.
+To stabilize the cavity and power of the transmitted light, the cavity is frequency locked at low Fourier frequencies to the 393 nm laser by a Piezo-transducer (PZT).
+The 393 nm laser is frequency locked at high Fourier frequencies to the cavity by the laser current which makes the laser frequency can follow the cavity quickly.
+At the same time, the 393 nm laser frequency is kept stable using feedback from the high precision wavelength meter WS07.
 The resulting cavity filter with linewidth $\Delta\nu\approx6\,$MHz, consequently, is able to sufficiently suppress spectral impurities of the laser light.

 In an ideal case, the final mean phonon number is expected to be $\langle n_0(\xi)\rangle=\xi+1/(4\xi)-1/2 $ for a single ion~\cite{Joshi2020}, where $\xi= s\,\Delta/(3\omega_z)$ is a dimensionless parameter, $\Delta$ is the frequency detuning of $393\,$nm light, and $\omega_z$ is the trap frequency in the axial direction.
 The saturation parameter is defined as $s = \frac{\Omega^2/2}{ \Gamma^2/4+\Delta^2}$, with $\Gamma=2\pi\times23\,$MHz the width of the excited state P$_{3/2}$ and $\Omega$ the Rabi frequency.
 To investigate how well we approach this limit using light with purified spectrum we measure the final mean phonon number for different frequency detunings of the $393\,$nm light with fixed power.
 For this experiment, the trap frequencies are $(\omega_x, \omega_y, \omega_z) = 2\pi\times(483, 480, 285)\,$kHz.
 Figure\,\ref{fig:PhononVSdetuningLog285Theory.eps} shows the results with (red) and without (blue) cavity filter, respectively, and the theory fit with the laser intensity as the free parameter.
 Suggests that theoretical estimation a minimum mean phonon number of $1/2$ can be achieved for $\xi=1/2$ when the optical well depth~($2s\,\Delta/3$) equals the trap frequency $\omega_z$.
 From our measurement, the phonon number is in agreement with the theory prediction for $\xi>5$.
 However, the minimum phonon number $1/2$ predicted by the theory cannot be reached in our experiment since the trap potential is weak.
 Indeed, when the detuning is decreased to reduce the optical potential closer to the theoretical optimum, the optical pumping rate also decreases and, eventually, PGC cannot counteract the trap heating rate.
 At the frequency detuning of $2\pi\times210\,$MHz, the minimal achieved phonon number is reduced by $2.0(3)$ when using the cavity filter.